-Currently, the rail network connects the mainland till Rameshwaram only.
+Currently, the rail network connects the mainland to Rameshwaram only.
 From Rameshwaram town, Dhanushkodi is about 25 kilometers.
-Almost halfway way to Dhanushkodi is a Koothandaramar temple.
+Almost halfway to Dhanushkodi is a Koothandaramar temple.
 Locals believe that at this place Rama crowned Vibhishana, the new king of the asuras.

 The temple follows a simple architectural style and houses the idols of Koothandaramar (Rama), Sita, Lakshmana, and Hanuman as well as Vibhishana in the sanctum sanctorum.
 It is also surrounded by the sea on all sides except the approach road.
 The walls of the temple have murals depicting how Rama and his vanara sena rescued Sita.

-Please rate the article on Dhanuskodi by clicking the stars
+Please rate the article Rameshwaram to Dhanuskodi by clicking the stars